Recipe Overview

 Instructions

-• In a medium saucepan, add lentils, ½ teaspoon salt, and 3 cups water.
-Bring to a boil and then reduce to a rapid simmer.
-Cook for 25 minutes or until tender but not mushy.
-Don't overcook.
-Drain and set aside to cool.
+• In a medium saucepan, bring water, and ¾ teaspoon salt to a boil.
+Add rinsed lentils, cover, and reduce to simmer.
+Cook for 22 to 25 minutes or until just tender (don’t overcook).
+Drain well, and set aside to cool while you prep the rest of the salad.

-• Taste and season with salt and pepper as desired.
+• Taste and season the salad with salt and pepper, if desired.
 Enjoy immediately or keep covered in fridge for up to 4 days.

 Notes

-• English cucumbers are sometimes called greenhouse cucumbers.
+• Cucumbers: English cucumbers are sometimes called greenhouse cucumbers.
 They have tender skins that are edible and often come wrapped in protective plastic.
+Persian cucumbers are similar.
+If you buy a regular cucumber, peel it, cut it in half, remove the large inedible seeds, and chop it.

 Nutrition